 Students must complete at least six (6) academic credits of Introductory Life Sciences/Biology.
-Courses that count towards this requirement have the BIO-AG distribution attribute.
-Note: CALS does NOT accept BIO-AS for BIO-AG.
+Courses that count towards this requirement have

 Offerings in the area provide a foundation in the field of biology.
 Courses must include: an evolutionary component, instruction on applying the process of science and a significant student-centered teaching component.